Whitestown, New York: History

 Whitestown is known as the "Mother of Towns" because of the many towns and counties formed from its expanse.
 The Town of Paris and the Town of Steuben were formed from Whitestown in 1792.
 The Town of Cazenovia was formed in 1793.
 The Town of Augusta was formed in 1798.
 Utica was formed in 1817.
 The Town of New Hartford was formed from Whitestown in 1827.

-The Oneida Institute, the first mixed-"race" educational institution in the United States, operated in Whitesboro from 1827 to 1843.
+The Oneida Institute, the first racially integrated educational institution in the United States, operated in Whitesboro from 1827 to 1843.

+Although the old Whitestown Town Hall is in the village of Whitesboro, the current town offices are in the town of Whitestown outside of Whitesboro.

 Geography

 According to the United States Census Bureau, the town has a total area of 27.2 sqmi, of which 27.2 sqmi is land and 0.04% is water.

 The town is west of the City of Utica and the northern border is defined by the Mohawk River.

 Oriskany Creek flows northward through the town to the Mohawk River.